 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-A: Many people have houseplants in the home or office to make an indoor area more pleasant and attractive.
-Some have a few houseplants placed in front of windows or in areas of a room that need brightening up.
-Other homeowners have areas like sunrooms or indoor porches connected to their home that they can fill full of houseplants.
-No matter what the situation, eventually those houseplants will need to be repotted.
-Eventually houseplants will out grow the pot or container they are in and will need to be replanted into larger containers.
-Spring is the best time for repotting houseplants so that the roots will have plenty of time to become established before the onset of the resting season during the winter.
+Many people have houseplants in the home or office to make an indoor area more pleasant and attractive.
+Eventually houseplants will outgrow the pot or container they are in and will need to be replanted into larger containers.
+Spring is the best time for repotting houseplants so they have time during the growing season to get established in their new container.

 The first step of repotting is to determine if it is actually time to repot a houseplant.
 There are several signs or symptoms that will let you know when it is time to repot into a larger container.
 Some of these symptoms include: the soil drying out quickly, lower leaves turning yellow, or if the plant is growing very slowly even when fertilized in the spring and summer.
 A sure sign that it is time to repot is when plant roots appear from the drainage holes or from the soil surface.